givemepower8/Phaser3Practices/public/Tutorial/02 Game Objects.md

 If you need to store complex data about your Game Object, look at using the Data Component instead.

 state is the getter and setState(value) is the setter.

-## Interaction / Input manager

-`setInteractive(shape, callback, dropZone)`

-Pass this Game Object to the Input Manager to enable it for Input.

-Input works by using hit areas, these are nearly always geometric shapes, such as rectangles or circles, that act as the hit area for the Game Object.
-However, you can provide your own hit area shape and callback, should you wish to handle some more advanced input detection.

-If no arguments are provided it will try and create a rectangle hit area based on the texture frame the Game Object is using.
-If this isn't a texture-bound object, such as a Graphics or BitmapText object, this will fail, and you'll need to provide a specific shape for it to use.

-`disableInteractive()`

-If this Game Object has previously been enabled for input, this will queue it for removal, causing it to no longer be interactive.
-The removal happens on the next game step, it is not immediate.

-The Interactive Object that was assigned to this Game Object will be destroyed, removed from the Input Manager and cleared from this Game Object.

-If you wish to re-enable this Game Object at a later date you will need to re-create its InteractiveObject by calling `setInteractive` again.

-If you wish to only temporarily stop an object from receiving input then use `disableInteractive` instead, as that toggles the interactive state, where-as this erases it completely.

-If you wish to resize a hit area, don't remove and then set it as being interactive.
-Instead, access the hitarea object directly and resize the shape being used.
-I.e.: `sprite.input.hitArea.setSize(width, height)` (assuming the shape is a Rectangle, which it is by default.)

-`removeInteractive()`

 ## Debugging